After 60+ years Bracken has decided to change its logo to be more modern looking

 A boy scout troop in Bristol

 marched in parades with a drum line leading the way.
 In 1922 They added bugles to the drumline and it caught on with the kids from the town.
-In 1924, the Bracken Cavaliers was organized and claim the honor of being the first and oldest junior drum and bugle corps in the United States of America.
+In 1924, the Bracken Cavaliers was organized and claim the honor of being one of the oldest and still performing junior drum and bugle corps in the United States of America.